Training for a military career? How about special forces?

 This is a one-stop article to better help people search for answers while cruising through the Stew Smith article archive.
-The first section focuses on pre-military training that will prepare you for Boot Camp or Basic Military Training.
-The second section of this page will help you learn more about - and train for - each of the services Special Forces and Operations career paths:
+The first section focuses on pre-military training that will prepare you for boot camp or basic military training (BMT).
+The second section of this page will help you learn more about -- and train for -- the services' special forces and special operations career paths:

-Preparing for Military Basic and other Training
+Preparing for Military Basic and Other Training

 Army Advanced Courses and Special Forces